 When we ask you to script a customer testimonial, we do not intend to rig the testimony.
 This process is a measure to keep your testimonials in check.
 Ask your customers for their point of view, and give them indicators to make the speech concise.

-Clients often have to worry about customers rambling, or narrating stories that might not add value to the video.
+Clients often have to worry about customers rambling, or web design firms narrates that might not add value to the video.
 Some volumes of scripting will help tie the footage into a presentable piece.
 It will also make the edit easier.

 Pre-writing some ideas can also help you define the mood of the video, such as emotional, funny, formal, etc.